noaione/yuusha-shoukan-ln/sources/v02/chapter3.md

 Isis-san timidly asked me, so I returned her greeting with a smile on my face.

-Thereupon, Isis-san smiled like a blooming flower and happily nodded her head....
+Thereupon, Isis-san smiled like a blooming flower and happily nodded her head...
 As I thought, I really can't imagine her as a person that's hard to please.

 [It's been a while, Death King.]